 Edits for instructions for semantic task

+If you are not using Google Chrome, please reopen the link in Chrome.

 Your voice will be recorded in this task.
-Please allow recording permissions.
-Ensure you are in a quiet environment and speak clearly.
-If you are not using Chrome, please reopen the link in Chrome.
+When prompted, please give the browser permission to record.
+Please ensure you are in a quiet environment and speak clearly.

 Below is a flow instruction guide.

-In this study, we are testing your ability to recall words in a limited time.
+<Page Break> In this study, we will test your ability to recall words based on different prompts.

-On each trial, you will see a word or phrase indicating a category.
+On each trial, you will see a word or phrase prompt indicating a category.

+Once you see the category prompt, you must immediately start naming words belonging to the category.

-Your task is to name AS MANY WORDS AS YOU CAN that belong to the categories.
+Your goal is to name AS MANY WORDS AS YOU CAN that belong to this category.

+The entire task will take a total of 30 minutes.
+However, you can decide how long you want to spend on each category.

-The entire recalling time is 30 minutes.
-The words from each category and the total number of words that you recall will be counted.
+You will be scored on each category by the number of words you recall.

+<Page Break>

-Take your time to produce words within each category.
-You may move on to the next category when you feel you have run out of words, but there is no chance to return to this category in the future.
+You may move on to a new category when you feel you have run out of words.

-After you think you are done with the current category, please press the “Enter” key.

-However, you will face a “time delay” before you can move to the next category.

-During the time delay, you cannot recall words.
-Please wait quietly and once the delay elapses, a new category will appear.
+However, try to make the most of each category as you will not be able to return to it again.

 You will receive a point for each unique item you recall for each category; repetitions will not receive a point.
+You will see this score in real time on your screen.

-A research assisant will help to count your scores, which will be seen in real-time.
-Please try to get the highest total scores in 30 minutes.
+Remember, your goal is to maximize your score in the 30 minutes.

+To move on to a new category, please press the “Enter” key.

+<Page Break>

+If you choose to move on to a new category, however, you will face a “time delay” before you can start recalling words again.

+You will not have the opportunity to add to your score by recalling words during this time.

+During this delay, please refrain from using your phone, performing any other activities, or speaking with the experimenter.
+If you have any concerns, however, you may ask the experimenter for assistance at any time.

+Once the delay elapses, a new category will appear, and you will once again recall words.

+<Page Break>

-As an example, the category might be “TREES”, and in response you may say “Oak”, “Pine”, “Willow”, “Cedar” and so on.
+As an example, the category might be “TREES”, and in response, you may say “Oak”, “Pine”, “Willow”, “Cedar” and so on.

 You can repeat words between categories.